kashif415/kashif415/README.md

 <p align="center">
 <b>Bioinformatician | Data Scientist | Researcher</b>

 Welcome to my GitHub profile!
-I'm passionate about leveraging **bioinformatics**, **machine learning & AI**, and **systems biology** to solve complex biological questions.
+I'm passionate about leveraging **bioinformatics**, **machine learning**, and **systems biology** to solve complex biological questions.
 With a background in computational analysis and extensive hands-on experience in both **wet lab** and **data analysis**, I specialize in multi-omics data integration, NGS, and the development of pipelines for large-scale bioinformatics projects.
 </p>

 ---